Tiny little ceatures,

 Helps some meet their demise.

-But theres always more to take their place
+But there’s always more to take their place

 No matter how you try.